Low Back Pain - Gallatin Valley Chiropractic of Bozeman

 Additionally, left untreated, severe disc herniations can create lasting damage to nerves, which can create lasting numbness and/or weakness.
 Chiropractic care can often prevent further deterioration of disc herniations, assist the healing process of the disc and surrounding tissues, and provides great relief!

 When used by a chiropractor, the term “subluxation” refers to a misalignment and/or joint motion restriction in the spine.
 Very frequently, subluxations can lead to interference with the proper function of specific parts of the nervous system.

 Subluxations can manifest as a small dull ache, a sharp pain, or even as a severe shooting pain all the way down an arm or leg.
 Subluxations have a number of causes.
 Sleeping in a strained position, awkward twisting, bending, running, jumping, or poor posture are all frequent causes of subluxation.

 Fortunately, subluxations are very treatable by a chiropractor and often times treatment will lead to a significant reduction in pain, sometimes immediately!
 Consult the great Doctors at Gallatin Valley Chiropractic for a complete exam and report of findings for your back pain.

 Treating Low Back Pain With Chiropractic

-In addition to chiropractic being the most effective treatment for back pain, it has also shown to be the least expensive form of care with the best long term outcomes compared to any other treatment!
-Thanks to research, the American Medical Association now considers spinal manipulation for low back pain, as performed by a chiropractor, to be safe and effective form of care.
+In addition to chiropractic being the most effective treatment for back pain, it has also shown to be the most cost effective care option with the best long term outcomes compared to any other treatment!
+Thanks to this research, the American Medical Association now considers spinal manipulation for low back pain as performed by a chiropractor, to be safe and effective form of care.

-Recent research regarding Chiropractic for Low Back Pain:
+Research supporting Chiropractic for Low Back Pain: